 Why this hotel: Best seller.
 Great for shopping & sightseeing.

-Very good value for money, 4-star hotel in a great location, close to the shopping district, the gay bars and gay venues on Oxford Street and some of the best sights in the city.
+Very good value for money, 4-star hotel in a great location, close to the shopping district, gay bars on Oxford Street and some of the best sights in the city.

 This contemporary hotel offers surprisingly spacious, air-conditioned rooms (with opening windows if you want some fresh air).
 Room features include a flat screen TV (free digital channels, Fox Sports, Sky News) a minibar and room safe.